VT-NLP/MultiInstruct/README.md

 If you have interesting datasets and you want us to include in MultiInstruct, please let us know by raising issues.
 We will help you to write downloading scripts, preprocessing scripts, and instructions and include the datasets in the repo.

   * [Upcoming Dataset Release] July 2023, will release **MultiInstruct 1.5** <br>
   > In 1.5 version, we plan to relsease around 150 more multimodal tasks in addtion to the original 62 tasks to facilitate research in vision-language foundation models.
-The new tasks are all vision-language tasks in a unified seq-toseq format. -->
+The new tasks are all vision-language tasks in a unified seq-to-seq format. -->
 ## Usage
 ### Downloading Dataset:
 ```